top of page

 Inspired by the traditions of our island cuisines.

-Kalua Pork w/ Cabbage
+Kalua Pork and Cabbage

-Roast Pork w/ Brown Gravy
+Roast Pork and Brown Gravy

-Teriyaki Chicken
+BBQ Teriyaki Chicken

 Our Story

-Who we are
+Who

 Uncle George is considered the top chef in the family.
 He learned everything about food and cooking for crowds from his Tutu (grandmother) who was a professional chef of a popular local restaurant called The Flamingo Chuck Wagon.
 Tutu was perhaps better known for feeding the entire neighborhood.
 Tutu could cook anything.